Fees you may see on your Checkr invoice include

 These are the fees assessed by Checkr to compile and deliver the consumer report your company has ordered and will vary based on the type of package ordered.
 Visit Which checks are included in my background check package? for further details.

-In addition to the cost of the background check, your reports may be subject to various third-party access fees, including county and state court access fees, DMV access fees, and employment/education verification fees.
+In addition to the cost of the background check, your reports may be subject to various third-party pass-through fees, including county and state court access fees, DMV access fees, and employment/education verification fees.
 Such fees are outlined as follows.

 Note: Checkr does not mark up any fees; instead we send them in your invoice at cost.

 DMV Access Fees